 At 13 acres, this is the biggest village green in Derbyshire.
 It has not always been the level open space you see today.

-Around 1200, the Lord of Wessington built a chantry chapel at Wessington Manor (Roadnook Farm) on the boundary between Wessington and Brackenfield.
-There soon developed a dispute between the Rector of Morton and the Abbot of Derley regarding the apportionment of tithes paid, such that an appeal was made to Pope Innocent 3 who, in 1210, set up a committee to investigate.
+Around 1200, the Lord of the Manor of Wessington built a chantry chapel at Wessington Manor (now Roadnook Farm) on the boundary between Wessington and Brackenfield.
+A dispute soon developed between the Rector of Morton and the Abbot of Derley (now Darley) regarding the apportionment of tithes paid, such that an appeal was made to Pope Innocent lll, who set up a committee to investigate in .
 The Rector of Morton had to surrender his claim but received a lifelong payment, suggesting that part of the Manor and its land was in Morton Parish.
 Until the parish boundary changes of 1972, the Grade II listed barns, barracks and garden wall remained in Brackenfield Parish and the boundary ran through Roadnook Farmhouse.
 In 1893 the Rev’d C.H Leacroft wrote: “When last we beat the bounds we walked through the manor house and put a boy through the window.”

 Common Pasture pertaining to the village of Brakenthweyt (Brackenfield) is the subject of an agreement made between John de Heryz of Wessington Manor and Henry, Abbot of Derley in 1275 showing that it was in their control at that time.
 (Records of Derley Abbey Charters held at Belvoir).